Atharva-Thakur/Tic-Tac-toe-using-TCP-sockets/README.md

 4. Start the server.
 5. Run the player file.
 Host has the first turn.

-#Enjoy playing it with your friends!
+#Enjoy playing it with your friends and family !